wannier-developers/wannier90/README.md

 ## Using Wannier90 as a library

-Since version 4.0, everything the standalone `wannier90.x` executable does is also available through a library interface, so an electronic-structure code can drive Wannierisation in memory instead of writing and re-reading files.
+Since version 4.0, the functionality of the standalone `wannier90.x` executable is also available through a library interface and an electronic-structure code can drive Wannierisation in memory instead of writing and re-reading files.
 The calling code sets options, then passes pointers to its own overlap, projection and eigenvalue arrays (no large matrix is duplicated) and calls disentanglement, MLWF optimisation, plotting and transport directly.
-The library runs in parallel with MPI at the same performance as the standalone code (the overlap matrices are distributed over k-points), and every library call returns an error code instead of aborting, so the host code keeps control of its own error handling.
+The library runs in parallel with MPI with the same performance as the standalone code (the overlap matrices are distributed over k-points), and every library call returns an error code instead of aborting, so the host code keeps control of its own error handling.

-**Note**: Wannier90 is distributed under **LGPLv2.1-or-later**, so linking the library into your code does not impose the GPL on it.
+**Note**: Wannier90 is distributed under **LGPLv2.1-or-later** (meaning, among other things, that linking the dynamic library with your code does not impose the GPL on it).

 - **Documentation:** [Library mode](https://wannier90.readthedocs.io/en/latest/user_guide/wannier90/library_mode/) — [Using the library](https://wannier90.readthedocs.io/en/latest/user_guide/wannier90/library_mode/#using-the-library) · [Compiling and linking](https://wannier90.readthedocs.io/en/latest/user_guide/wannier90/library_mode/#compiling-and-linking)
 - **Fortran:** serial and MPI examples in [`test-suite/library-mode-test/`](test-suite/library-mode-test/) ([`demo.F90`](test-suite/library-mode-test/demo.F90))